 Admit ones one bias and cultural relativism.

-Research the topic equally on both sides that support the issue and refute it.
+Research the topic equally on both sides.
+The support, and the rebuttal.

 The only way to participate in critical discourse is to have a fair understanding of all perspectives on a topic.
 How can one deny the truth of one side, if they don’t understand the details surrounding it?